JayaWinata/Final-Project-PPM/README.md

-# Machine Learning Prediction Project
+# A Comparative Study of Machine Learning Algorithms for Veterinary and Speculative Scenarios

 ## Overview
 This project investigates the application of machine learning models to two distinct prediction tasks: